 If one of the tracks has an issue, then the zipper could be hanging on the other track.
 The sliders’ clamping effect needs to be improved for the zipper to work again.

-A problem with your track can also cause the clamp to open up, which is why it’s essential to increase the slider’s clamping effect for the zipper to work again.
+A problem with your track can also cause the clamp to open up, which is why it’s essential to increase the slider’s clamping effect for the zipper to function properly again.

 Fixing the slider when the zipper is on one side